ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/deployment-guide/k8s-deployment.md

 For a more complex deployment, this demonstrates a Ballerina app that reads a greeting from a config map and responds to HTTP requests.
 It covers Kubernetes deployment with resource limits, autoscaling, config maps, and health probes using Code to Cloud.

-1. Create a new Ballerina package
+1. Create a new Ballerina package.

 ```bash
 $ bal new hello_k8s
 ```
-2. Replace the `main.bal` file with the following content
+2. Replace the `main.bal` file with the following content.

 ```ballerina
 import ballerina/http;